-Equine Heaves is a condition that is characterized by inflamed airways in the lungs.
+Equine Heaves is a condition that is characterized by inflamed airways in the trachea, bronchi and lungs.
 This can lead to a number of associated symptoms such as chronic coughing, excess mucous, poor performance and weight loss.

 This condition also goes by several other names, including Recurrent Airway Obstruction (RAO), Equine Asthma, Equine Chronic Obstructive Pulmonary Disease, and Inflammatory Airway Disease (IAD).